jacklj/singing-website/README.md

   - install moment on frontend for easy date comparison
   - if same day, display: startTime - endTime, Date
 1. style contact form
+1. longer biog on about page
+1. different picture on about page